 So you can see there may be any number of reasons that can cause muscle cramps.
 Another helpful link is by MedicineNet, that discusses different types of muscle cramps.

 Some Recommendations for Relief

 One of the easiest recommendations to possibly avoid muscle cramps is to stay hydrated.
 Drinking enough of the right fluids is key to a healthy body anyway, and I am always promoting that to my friends.
 And if you are exercising then hydration is even more vital.
 Water helps the cells function at optimum capacity and therefore can relieve overuse.
 And prevent muscle cramps.

 Stretching the muscles is also helpful.
 I have written about some stretches that I do that have relieved my buttock pain to a great extent.
 See my posts, Exercises for Back Pain.
-Seem Counter-Intuitive? or see a review I wrote about some gentle yoga exercises here.
+Seem Counter-Intuitive?
 Also see this website from the Mayo Clinic about some leg stretches that may help leg cramps.
 Stretching your muscles everyday can help you avoid cramping.
 And as I’ve said in some of my other posts, stretching can also relieve pain.

 Is There A Natural Pain Relief for Muscle Cramps?

 The natural pain relief that I can recommend is the one my friend found.
 He was so pleased how it helped his cramping problem.
 He is an 80 year old who still keeps active and busy, but the cramps interfered with his lifestyle.
 So, once he found this product he couldn’t keep his excitement to himself.
 The product is called Magnilife Muscle Cramp Pain Reliever.

 Product: Magnilife Muscle Cramp Pain Reliever